-Find out here the history and what to see in Centrale Montemartini Museum.
-At the end, you will also see tips on how to get there, tickets and what to see and where to eat in the area.
+Find out here the history and what to see in the Centrale Montemartini Museum, one of the things I suggest you do in Rome.
+In the end, you will also see tips on how to get there, tickets and what to see and where to eat in the area.

 History of Centrale Montemartini Power Plant